PavPavv/my_programming_bookmarks/md/backend/http.md

 Public caches are special, shared proxy servers called caching proxy servers or, more commonly, proxy caches.

 ### Cache Meshes, Content Routing, and Peering

+Some network architects build complex cache meshes instead of simple cache hierarchies.
+Proxy caches in cache meshes talk to each other in more sophisticated ways, and make dynamic cache communication decisions, deciding which parent caches to talk to, or deciding to bypass caches entirely and direct themselves to the origin server.
+Such proxy caches can be described as content routers, because they make routing decisions about how to access, manage, and deliver content.
+Because HTTP doesn’t provide sibling cache support, people have extended HTTP with protocols, such as the Internet Cache Protocol (ICP) and the HyperText Caching Protocol
+(HTCP).

+### Cache Processing Steps

+1. Receiving—Cache reads the arriving request message from the network.
+2. Parsing—Cache parses the message, extracting the URL and headers.
+3. Lookup—Cache checks if a local copy is available and, if not, fetches a copy (and stores it locally).
+4. Freshness check—Cache checks if cached copy is fresh enough and, if not, asks server for any updates.
+5. Response creation—Cache makes a response message with the new headers and cached body.
+6. Sending—Cache sends the response back to the client over the network.
+7. Logging—Optionally, cache creates a log file entry describing the transaction.